Islamiaah/Islamiat-Gbajumo-Portfolio/README.md

 ### Insight 2
 ![](/Images/Satae%20and%20daily%20use.png)

-\nLagos has the highest number of health professionals who use digital health tools daily.
+Lagos has the highest number of health professionals who use digital health tools daily.
 This accounts for 15 health professionals out of 33, with Delta coming in 2nd highest with 3 health professionals using digital tools.
 However, Lagos also had the highest number of health professionals not using digital tools.
 Accounting for 7 out of 33.